PUQ-sp-z-o-o/PUQVPNCP/doc/11. WireGuard clients configuring/mikrotik-wireguard-client-configuration.md

 [![image-1671102046038.png](https://doc.puq.info/uploads/images/gallery/2022-12/scaled-1680-/image-1671102046038.png)](https://doc.puq.info/uploads/images/gallery/2022-12/image-1671102046038.png)

-<p class="callout info">You also need to configure the traffic routes you need at your discretion.</p>
+>You also need to configure the traffic routes you need at your discretion.